 I have adapted their Cantonese Soy Sauce Pan-Fried Noodle recipe to create my Chicken Chow Mein recipe.
-I’ve tweaked the sauce slightly an added chicken.
+I’ve tweaked the sauce slightly and added chicken.

 There are a few tips you really should stick to when making this recipe.
 Firstly it is essential to get the correct ingredients.
 They’re not very expensive and can easily be found at your local Chinese supermarket, or even in the world food aisle of large supermarkets.
-If you are able to go to a Chinese supermarket I would definitely recommend doing so as things seem very reasonably priced and also you can pick up some great things you wouldn’t find in standard supermarkets.
+If you are able to go to a Chinese supermarket I would definitely recommend doing so as things seem very reasonably priced.
+Also you can pick up some great things you wouldn’t find in standard supermarkets.
 The other thing to remember is to keep your wok/pan hot.
-Whack it up as high as it will go!
+Turn it up as high as it will go!